asabuncuoglu13/equitable-ai-cookbook/docs/safety/monitoring.md

         -	Social, societal, and well-being harms
         -	Loss of rights or agency
         -	Allocational harms
-    - **Mitigation:** Define tangible steps to increase security, privacy and fairness overall.
+    - **Mitigation:** Define tangible steps to improve the model, data and interaction components based on the selected metrics.
 - **Implications:** The implications can be specific steps to be taken or generalized perspectives to consider in future iterations of the development process.
 Whether specific or generalized, they should lead to developing some tangible steps.
 We categorized implications under four headlines: “Security and privacy,” “environment and sustainability,” “usability and inclusivity,” and “infrastructure and maintenance.”

-### Example Illustration of LLM Evaluation and Mitigation Methods
+### Example illustration of this structure for LLMs

 The figure below illustrates curating possible evaluation and mitigation approaches for LLMs: